 Starting with the CY 2008 UDS submission, reporting has been on-line making use of a web based data collection system that is completely integrated with the HRSA Electronic Handbooks (EHBs).
 Health Center users will use their EHB user name and password to log into the EHB in order to complete their UDS submission.
-Users will be able to submit the UDS report data using standard web browsers through a Section 508 compliant user interface.
-The system will present users with electronic forms that will clearly communicate what is required and will guide the users in completing their reports.
+Users will be able to submit the UDS report data using standard web browsers1 through a Section 508 compliant user interface.
+The system will present users with electronic forms that will guide them in completing their reports.

-Users will be able to work on the forms in part, save them online, and return to complete them later in a collaborative manner.
-The approach will continue to permit grantees to distribute the data entry responsibilities amongst multiple users if required.
-Note, however, that health center staff will be assigned either "view" or "edit" privileges for the entire UDS, not just specific tables.
-Automated edits will check for questionable quantitative and qualitative data to ensure that the data submitted are accurate.
+Users will be able to work on the forms in sections, saving them online as they work, and return to complete them later as needed.
+This permits grantees to distribute the data entry responsibilities amongst multiple users if required.
+Note, however, that health center staff must be assigned either "view" or "edit" privileges for the entire UDS, not just specific tables.
+Automated edits will check for questionable quantitative and qualitative data to ensure that the data submitted are as accurate as possible.